Find out what we consider when calculating your annual fee, and read about fee blocks, extra fees and thresholds.

 - number of mortgages

-So, for example, where the tariff base for fee-block A19 is annual income in relation to insurance mediation, we might set the fee rate at £5.00 for fee-block A19 when the annual income is greater than £100,000.
+So, for example, where the tariff base for fee-block A19 is annual income in relation to insurance distribution, we might set the fee rate at £5.00 for fee-block A19 when the annual income is greater than £100,000.
 The firm’s fee for A19 would then be £5 multiplied by each £/£ thousand or part thousand.

 Minimum standard fee